giantswarm/docs/src/content/getting-started/create-workload-cluster/index.md

   --release 19.0.0 `# please fill in your desired release version` \
   > cluster.yaml
 ```

+For backward compatibility, vintage cluster templating does not require the `--name` parameter.
+If no name is specified, a random one like `zekfaewnxh` will be generated.
+The `--name` parameter becomes required with CAPI clusters, but you can also use `--generate-name` if a random name is really desired.

 {{< /tab >}}
 {{< tab id="cluster-capa-ec2" for-impl="capa_ec2">}}